-Chocolate comes up in conversation a lot in my daily life, and I can’t remember ever (knowingly) meeting someone who has never tried chocolate.
-I can count on one hand the number of people who have allergies or a genuine dislike even of quality chocolate.
-This would lead one to believe that chocolate is almost universally known and recognizable— or is it?
+I can’t remember ever knowingly meeting someone who’s never tried chocolate.
+In fact, I can count on one hand the number of people who have had allergies or a genuine dislike of quality chocolate.
+Since I’m a certified chocolate maker, that might lead you to believe that chocolate is universally known and recognizable— but is it really?

 Table of Contents

 - What does Percentage Mean in Chocolate?

 - Chocolate Making from Tree to Bar